timmanik/ai-hackathon-2025/README.md

 2. the streamlit-app directory (./streamlit-app/.env)
 3. the fastapi-app directory (./fastapi-app/.env)

-Once you delete these, try to open in Dev Container again.
+Once you delete these, try to "Reopen in Container" again.

 ## Available Technologies

 ### Jupyter Notebooks

 Under the `notebooks/` directory, you can create python notebooks.
-Simply create a new file named `<filename>.ipynb` and you can go from there!
+Simply create a new file named `<filename>.ipynb` and you can open it from the file navigator.
+This will allow you to edit and run code in the notebook right inside VS Code!

-⚠️ Be sure to choose the correct Kernel in the Jupyter Notebook, it should be something similar to `Python 3.12.7`
+⚠️ Be sure to choose the correct Kernel in the Jupyter Notebook, it should be something similar to `Python 3.12.8`

 ### Streamlit